 Wang Yangming was one of the most famous scholars during the Ming Dynasty.
 He suffered through unimaginable trials and tribulations in his life.
 How did he overcome these difficulties?
 The answer lies in cultivating his heart.
 Cultivating your heart can protect you from all kinds of tribulations.

 You may have already seen examples of this, such as when two people are diagnosed with the same illness.
 One of these people may be bright and outgoing, while the other has a depressive type of personality.
-The person with the optimistic outlook will almost always heal faster than the more pessimistic person.
+A person with an optimistic outlook will almost always heal faster than a more pessimistic person.

-Modern medicine has also proven that mood and outlook has a big impact on how effective treatment may be for people.
+Modern medicine has also proven that mood and outlook have a big impact on how effective treatment may be for people.

 When you have an optimistic attitude and see the positives in every situation, your brain will be in harmony and secrete hormones that are good for your health.
 On the contrary, when you have a sad or angry outlook, your brain will produce substances that are harmful to you.

 Cultivating your heart well and keeping a cheerful, happy attitude, no matter what happens, will help you maintain a good balance between body and mind, leading to a healthy body and a youthful spirit.

 Wang Yangming wrote a funeral oration called Burying Travelers where he noted this exact situation.

 In the fourth year of the Zhengde reign, a low-ranking official was traveling with his son and a servant to take a new position in the countryside.
 They stopped for the night at a private house in Miao.
 The official passed away overnight, his son died the following day, and the servant died three days later.

 Wang became very sad upon hearing the news and asked two young men from his village to bury the three men.
 He spoke emotionally at the funeral, saying: